CBCA WA BRANCH

 SANDI PARSONS

 Sandi lives and breathes stories, as a reader, writer and storyteller.
-Sandi has spent eighteen years working in educational libraries and has a in Diploma Library and Information Studies.
+Sandi has spent eighteen years working in educational libraries and has a Diploma in Library and Information Studies.
 She served on the West Australian Young Readers’ Book Award committee between 2012 and 2017 and is the critique coordinator for the Australia West region of the Society for Children’s Book Writers and Illustrators (SCBWI).
-Sandi is passionate about diversity in storytelling and engaging readers with stories.
-She believes that a teetering stack of books waiting to be read is an essential component of every household.

 WA State Judge 2019 - Book of the Year Older Readers